Студент из Челябинска создал биоупаковку из водорослей

 According to Marinin, the goal of the development was to create a new promising material to replace cardboard and its plastic counterparts.

-Although the cardboard we are used to consists mostly of cellulose, it does not dissolve in water, and one of the latest identified environmental problems in the world is the pollution of the world's oceans by human waste products.
+Although the cardboard we are accustomed to consists mostly of cellulose, it does not dissolve in water, and one of the latest identified environmental problems in the world is the pollution of the world's oceans by human waste products.

 Sergey Marinin, Master's Student